 b.
 Risk dependent

-The project risk calculation creates great variability in BMP cost, ranging from as little as 0.5% of the project total for Risk Level 1 site to 4% of the project total for Risk Level 3 sites.
+The project risk calculation creates great variability in BMP cost, ranging from as little as 0.5 percent of the project total for Risk Level 1 site to four percent of the project total for Risk Level 3 sites.
 Higher risk sites will have more costs associated with BMPs, potential use of passive treatment, active treatment, increased monitoring requirements, and costs associated with discharging to high-risk receiving waters.

 c.
 Construction activity season and schedule